LIFE IN CELTIC TIMES

 Celtic Warfare

-About 650 BC the Celts introduced into into England and they made the first swords.
+About 650 BC the Celts introduced iron into Britain and they made the first swords.

 Celtic Society

 Most of the Celts were farmers although were also many skilled craftsmen.
-Some Celts were blacksmiths (working with iron), bronze smiths, carpenters, leather workers and potters.
+Some Celts were blacksmiths (working with iron), bronze smiths, carpenters, leather workers, and potters.
 (The potter’s wheel was introduced into Britain c.150 BC).
-Celtic craftsmen also made elaborate jewellery of gold and precious stones.
-Furthermore objects like swords and shields were often finely decorated.
+Celtic craftsmen also made elaborate jewelry of gold and precious stones.
+Furthermore, objects like swords and shields were often finely decorated.
 The Celts decorated metal goods with enamel.
 The Celts also knew how to make glass and they made glass beads.

 Celtic Homes